Connekt-2/Connekt1/README.md

 # Connekt1

-Contains the first release of Connekt, the campus social media.
+Contains the first release of Connekt, our very own campus social media app.